 WhatsApp does not offer any advertising opportunities.
 However, the user must always write first – only then the car dealership may reply (see: GDPR & WhatsApp).
 Car dealerships must therefore advertise their WhatsApp service externally so that existing or future customers can contact them via WhatsApp!

-💡 In this article we take a closer look at this topic and provide many tips and tricks for building WhatsApp users.
+💡 In this article, we take a closer look at this topic and provide many tips and tricks for increasing WhatsApp users.

 You can implement all these use cases with our software solution.
-It is immediately usable and browser-based.
+It is immediately ready to use and browser-based.
 In addition, it can be used by your car dealership in compliance with GDPR.
-Via autorouting, your colleagues in customer service always receive the right requests automatically assigned.
-Our Chatbot Builder helps you and your car dealership to make customer service more efficient with targeted automation via bot, for example when it comes to the pre-qualification of a customer and his request.
+Via auto-routing, your colleagues in customer service always receive the right requests automatically assigned.
+Our Chatbot Builder helps you and your car dealership to make customer service more efficient with targeted automation via a chatot, for example when it comes to the pre-qualification of a customer request.
 Chat modules additionally relieve the customer advisors in direct customer communication.

 You can get a first impression of our product here: